top of page

 Starting point

-Your privacy is in good hands.
-But let's be honest – privacy notices are usually the "world's most boring blog posts".
+Let's be honest.
+Privacy notices are usually the "world's most boring blog posts".
 Nobody reads them except the people paid to write them.
-But since you're here (which honestly surprises me a bit), I thought: why not formulate it as a how-to blog post like all my other posts?
+But since you're here, I thought: Why not write it as a how-to blog post like all my other posts?
 Why not make it easier to understand and more empowering?
 After all, knowing how to manage your privacy is perhaps just as important as learning how to become a legal innovator.
-So yes, your privacy is in good hands.
-Yours.
+So let's do this differently.

-Hello, nice to meet you!
-I'm Nadine Rinderknecht, the person behind the blog "Blankpage" (www.blankpage.world).
+Nice to meet you!
+I'm Nadine Rinderknecht and I'm the person behind this website, Blankpage (www.blankpage.world).
 I'll give you a behind-the-scenes look at how I handle your data and share practical tips along the way.
 You'll learn skills like:

-Since my blog follows standard practices, you can apply these skills on other websites too.
-Just remember to adapt what works for your situation.
+Here's a bonus: Since my website follows standard practices, you can apply these skills on similar websites too (but remember to adapt them to your specific situation).

 Coffee in hand?
 Perfect, let's dive in!